Georgia Tech baseball scored three runs with two outs in the bottom of the ninth to walk-off with a 6-5 home win

 Larkin was inducted into the Major League Baseball Hall of Fame in 2012, becoming the first of what could be many of Danny Hall’s former players to be enshrined.

-A former president of the American Baseball Coaches Association, Hall now sits on its Board of Directors and is directly responsible for future elected officers within the ABCA as a member of its Nominations Committee.
-Hall is also a contributing writer on baserunning techniques in Baseball Strategies, a book produced by the ABCA in 2002.
+A former president of the American Baseball Coaches Association (ABCA), Hall now sits on its Board of Directors and is directly responsible for future elected officers within the ABCA as a member of its Nominations Committee.
+Hall was also a contributing writer on base running techniques in Baseball Strategies, a book produced by the ABCA in 2002.

-Hall was selected to the Miami (Ohio) Athletics Hall of Fame in 1998 and the Kent State Athletics Hall of Fame in 2005 and was inducted into the Miami Cradle of Coaches in 2007.
+Hall was selected to the Miami (Ohio) Athletics Hall of Fame in 1998 and the Kent State Athletics Hall of Fame in 2005.
+He was also inducted into the Miami Cradle of Coaches in 2007.

 He is married to the former Kara Zufall and has three sons, Danny III, Carter and Colin.